arrowtype/keebio-nyquist-minimalist-case/README.md

 These plates are designed to attach to the internal screwpoints of the Nyquist, to make the most compact but useful package.

 The outside corners are drawn with radii to match Work Louder keycaps.
+This case should also work for other switches and keycaps, but I might adjust the outside dimension if I were to make it for other keycaps.

 ## Files